Skip to main content

 The original French text was composed between 9 October 1948 and 29 January 1949.
 The premiere, directed by Roger Blin, was performed at the Théâtre de Babylone, Paris, in January 1953.
 The English-language version of the play premiered in London in 1955.
 Though there is only one scene throughout both acts, the play is known for its numerous themes, including those relating to religious, philosophical, classical, social, psychoanalytical, and biographical settings.
 Beckett later stated that the painting Two Men Contemplating the Moon (1819), by Caspar David Friedrich, was a major inspiration for the play.

 The play has received widespread acclaim.
 Due to its popularity, significance, and cultural importance to modern literature, Waiting for Godot has often been adapted for stage, operas, musicals, television, and theatrical performances across most of Europe and the Americas.
-As one of the foundational works of theater, the play remains widely studied in academic and literary circles.
+As one of the foundational works of theatre; the play remains widely studied in academic and literary circles.

 Continue reading at Wikipedia...
 Wikipedia content provided under the terms of the Creative Commons BY-SA license